ngshukun/Set-up-architecture/README.md

 Upon accept the request, traffic will route to the DMZ network, application gateway will serve as reverse proxy to prevent exposing actual IP address to the public.
 Before reaching the backend service, traffic will go through another firewall that accepts IP from the selected NSG.

 Admin access:
-Admin will required to log in to azure portal, and connect through bastion/RDP in order to connect to access the application.
+Admin will required to log in to azure portal, and connect through bastion/RDP in order to connect to access the applications.

 ## 5 pillar of Well-Architected Framwork